LSChyi/ptt_notifier/README.md

 You can configure the keywords you are interested in.

 * required_keywords: the post must match all keywords in this field, if you set case sensitive to false, enter the lower case English keywords.
 * optional_keywords: the post must match at least one keywords in the field.
-If you leave this field empty, then this configure does not work.
+If you leave this field empty, then this configuration does not work.

 ## Monitoring
 Once you complete the configuration, you can start to run the ptt notifier!